CUIAOYU/Sam_HQ_Process/README.md

     pip install -e .
     cd ..
     ```
     This will install it as a package named `segment_anything`.
-Please note the full path where you cloned the `sam-hq` repository (e.g., `C:\Users\YourUsername\sam-hq` or your chosen path), as you'll need it later.

 **6. Download SAM_HQ Model Weights**